-STROUDSBURG, PA — Thanks to grant support from the Open Space Institute (OSI), The Nature Conservancy (TNC) recently purchased and transferred two properties to the U.S. Fish and Wildlife Service (USFWS), adding 175 acres to the Cherry Valley National Wildlife Refuge.
+STROUDSBURG, Pa.
+(July 8, 2019) — Thanks to grant support from the Open Space Institute (OSI), The Nature Conservancy (TNC) recently purchased and transferred two properties to the U.S. Fish and Wildlife Service (USFWS), adding 175 acres to the Cherry Valley National Wildlife Refuge.
 Conservation of the properties safeguards habitat for plants and animals under a changing climate, while protecting headstream waters that flow into the Delaware River.

 The two properties are a 52-acre parcel on Larsen’s Lane in Cherry Valley, and a 123-acre property on Glenbrook Road, adjacent to Stroud Township’s Hickory Valley Park.
 While the Glenbrook Road property is already open to the public, the USFWS will open the Larsen’s Lane property after restoring forests on the property to protect Cherry Creek — a state-designated “high quality” stream supporting naturally-reproducing trout and a source of clean drinking water to the main stem of the Delaware River.

 “The successful protection addition of these new lands for Cherry Valley National Wildlife Refuge represent the latest success in a longstanding effort to protect this breathtaking, natural, and critical landscape,” said OSI Executive Vice President Peter Howell.
 “OSI is gratified to continue to contribute to the community through land conservation, which will serve the wildlife and local residents for years to come.
 We also congratulate TNC on their commitment to conservation at Cherry Valley National Wildlife Refuge.”

 The Cherry Valley National Wildlife Refuge was established in 2008 to preserve critical habitat for migratory birds and threatened and endangered species.
 OSI has provided grants to four projects that have protected over 3,300 acres for the Refuge.